How to select a shophouse for investment?

 Cloud/ Central Kitchens

 Type 3 is most desired within the F&B subcategory and the rarest to find.
-If found, it is also Pricier simply because the rental yield is higher.
+If found, it is also Pricier because the rental yield is higher.
 Thus, the F&B license, liquor license, entertainment license is highly coveted by shophouse investors.

 Dollars and Cents